AOA Focuses on Diversity in the Orthopaedic Community

 AOA/JBJS Co-Branded Webinar, “Achieving Diversity in Orthopaedics: Taking Action to Drive Change” took place November 14, 2018.
 A recording of the webinar is available here.
 Orthopaedics Today featured an article with Mary O’Connor, MD, FAOA. covering some of the topics discussed.

-In 2019, the AOA will offer the symposium, “Expanding Diversity Need Not Compromise Quality: What Can We Learn From the Military?” presented by Anthony Johnson, MD, FACS, FAOA.
-The 2019 Summer CORD Conference will have a symposium, “Mentoring Under-Represented Students,” which will be moderated by Melvyn Harrington, MD, FAOA.
+In 2019, the AOA symposium entitled, “Expanding Diversity Need Not Compromise Quality: What Can We Learn From the Military?” was presented by Anthony Johnson, MD, FACS, FAOA.
+The 2019 Summer CORD Conference had a symposium, “Mentoring Under-Represented Students,” which was moderated by Melvyn Harrington, MD, FAOA.

-The AOA’s 2019 Leadership Institute will be a Diversity Workshop led by Michelle Guy, MD designed to create diversity champions.
-Tools will be provided for these individuals to return to their institutions with tangible resources to take action.
+The AOA’s 2019 Leadership Institute was a Diversity Workshop led by Michelle Guy, MD designed to create diversity champions.
+Tools were provided for participants to return to their institutions with tangible resources to take action.

-To continue on the successful community outreach project that took place in 2018, AOA members will meet with pre-college kids from the Boys and Girls Club of San Diego in 2019 to talk about the journey to a career in orthopaedics.
+To continue on the successful community outreach project that took place in 2018, AOA members met with young adults from the Boys and Girls Club of San Diego in 2019 to talk about the journey to a career in orthopaedics.

 Other activities will continue to evolve as we strive to ensure orthopaedic surgeons in the future look more like the patients we serve.